 Now, if you want to explore what it looks like to setup your supply chain within our network of factories, here’s what you need to do:

-If your idea for a product makes sense, we can begin building your team of specialists – people who are selected because they are experts at creating components specific to your idea.
+The team will be selected because they are experts at creating components specific to your idea.